spatie/opening-hours/README.md

 #### `OpeningHours::mergeOverlappingRanges(array $schedule) : array`

 For safety sake, creating `OpeningHours` object with overlapping ranges will throw an exception.
 But you can explicitly merge them.
-This will not cope with overlapping times across days.
+This will not cope with overflowing times across days.

 ``` php
 $ranges = [